lindseyselden/Tenet_Ground/brand/governance-rules.md

 ## Two principles that animate the rules

-Two principles sit beneath the three rules — load-bearing, but not standalone tests, so they live canonically elsewhere and are only referenced here:
+Two principles sit beneath the four rules — load-bearing, but not standalone tests, so they live canonically elsewhere and are only referenced here:

-- **The Numbers Have Nerves** — the emotional thesis (clinical precision married with living attention; the cold/warm failure) the three rules exist to protect.
+- **The Numbers Have Nerves** — the emotional thesis (clinical precision married with living attention; the cold/warm failure) the four rules exist to protect.
 Stated in [`beliefs.md`](beliefs.md).
 - **The System Is Uniform; The Signature Is Individual** — the Ground Ring's locked-exterior, variable-interior logic, extensible to other personal tools.
 Stated in